 All of these items cost money, and sometimes you need multiples and backups.

-Many DJ's offer Extra's, like Uplighting, Photo Booths, Game Consoles, Dancers, MC's, Lighting Technicians/Lighting Directors, Stages, Video Screens, Projectors, Additional PA Speakers, Centerpieces, Giveaways- Hat's, Shirts, Blow up instruments, Glow sticks, Fidget Spinners, etc.
+Most DJ's offer Extra's, like Up-lighting, Photo Booths, Game Consoles, Dancers, MC's, Lighting Technicians/Lighting Directors, Stages, Video Screens, Projectors, Additional PA Speakers, Centerpieces, Giveaways- Hat's, Shirts, Blow up instruments, Glow sticks, Covid-Masks, etc.

-Remember, nothing is for free, you have to Pay for all the Extra's.
+Remember, nothing is for free, you have to Pay for all of the Extra's.

 The Big DJ/Production Companies can charge $4,000-$20,000+.

-The sky is the limit...I am not against them, all power to them, it is a business, however most clients cannot afford these prices for their Party/Event.
+The sky is the limit...I am not against them, all power to them, it is a business, however most clients cannot afford these prices for a Party/Event.

 I know when I was a client, I did not want to pay expensive DJ prices.

-I just wanted the basics, DJ/MC, Lighting, and Fog.
-This is what most people can afford, and that is what I offer.
-I might offer Extra's in the future, but my prices will still be reasonable.
+I just wanted the basics, DJ/MC, Music and Lighting.
+This is what most people can afford, and I also offer that.
+I offer Extra's, but my prices will be competitive.

 I hope you have a better understanding why pricing for a Mobile DJ is the way it is.

-As a Mobile DJ Business, we love what we do, but we also have to make money doing it.
+As a Mobile DJ, we love what we do, but we also have to make money doing it.